Cultural Facilities Fund

 Completed applications will be compiled, reviewed for statutory eligibility, and eligible applications will be forwarded to a grant review panel that will consider the entire applicant pool.
 The review panel will include a mix of individuals who are knowledgeable about cultural facilities development, capital fundraising, financial management, historic preservation, facilities maintenance, construction, strategic planning, and community and economic development.
 The review panel will assign scores to the applications based on the review criteria applicable to all applications.

-To ensure equity in the distribution of Cultural Facilities Fund grants statewide, the panel may at times adjust award assignments on the basis of the Fund’s commitment to geographic distribution, reaching under-served communities, and having all sizes of cultural organizations represented.
+To ensure equity in the distribution of Cultural Facilities Fund grants statewide, the panel and/or staff may at times adjust award assignments on the basis of the Fund’s commitment to geographic distribution, racial equity reaching under-served and disabled communities, and having all sizes of cultural organizations represented.

 Legal and Other Requirements